microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaUser.md

 ```

 ## DESCRIPTION
-The Get-EntraBetaUser cmdlet gets a user from Azure Active Directory (AD).
+The Get-EntraBetaUser cmdlet gets a user from a Microsoft Entra ID.

 ## EXAMPLES